PacificBiosciences/pbpipeline-helloworld-resources/README.md

 Example testkit jobs are in `testkit-data`

-From the commandline within your the directory that contains the testkit.cfg
+From the commandline within your the directory that contains the testkit.cfg (e.g., dev_hello_subreadset_01)

 `pbtestkit-runner testkit.cfg`

 This will run `pbsmrtpipe` and to core/basic validation on the job output.
 See `--help` for more details.

+For running all the testkit jobs in `testkit-data`:

+`pbtestkit-multirunner testkit-data/testkit.fofn`

 Similarly, testkit jobs can be run from the SMRT Link Services.

 `pbtestkit-service-runner testkit.cfg --host=my-host --port=8081 --debug`

 Note, this usecase is specifically for PacBio DataSet driven pipelines (i.e., pipelines driven from a SubreadSet, ReferenceSet, ...) and is *not* general to any pipeline.

+Run all the service runnable teskit jobs in `testkit-data`:

+`pbtestkit-service-multirunner testk-data/services-testkit.fofn --host=my-host --port=8081 --debug`